 Analysis shows up to an 80% commonality between GWO members' existing blade repair training programmes in terms of basic safety and skills.

-The wind energy industry's first global training standard for blade repair technicians has moved a step closer, with a draft created and pilot testing scheduled early next year.
+The wind energy industry's first global training standard for blade repair technicians has moved a step closer, with a draft created and pilot testing scheduled to begin on 21st January 2019.